imfulee/jaqen/README.md

 I just wanted to learn go and just found the original didn't run well on Linux, as I think the original version works pretty well for Windows and Mac.
 However, this is just a fun side project for me.
 Even if I finish this off to a level I could accept, I don't intend on supporting it long term, you're very welcomed to submit PRs and Issues but I don't guarantee to fix/review it.

-Could I have just found a way to fix the Linux CI on that project? ~~probably.~~ I tried to fix it, but briefcase dependecies made it very hard for it to work with, I suspect changing to some other UI library or installer would be better.
+Could I have just found a way to fix the Linux CI on that project?
+I tried fixing it again with by updating a few dependencies (such as breifcase) added some configs needed in the TOML file, but haven't got it working yet.

 ## Usage